About the Canadian Architect Photo Awards of Excellence

 Sign up for our e-newsletter to stay-up-date.

 Professional and amateur architectural photographers are invited to submit their work for this award.
 The submitted photo should be no more than two years old.
 It should depict a building in Canada, by any architect and from any time period.
 Alternatively, it may depict a building outside of Canada but completed by a Canadian architect (ie. one whose head office is in Canada).
 An optional descriptive text may be included, up to 100 words in length.

 The photographer’s name must NOT appear on the submitted photo, except on the entry form.
 Photos should be in JPEG or TIFF format, 300 dpi with the largest dimension (length or height) set at 8”.

-Awards are given for the photograph’s ability to convey a clear concept about the architectural design – the “big picture” of the building.
+Awards are given for the excellence of a photo in conveying the particular character and qualities of a building.
 Jurors will consider the composition, creativity of approach, and overall aesthetics of the photo.

 Entry Fee: $75.00 plus applicable taxes

 All payments are processed online, and all major credit cards are accepted.

 A framed certificate will be given to each winning entrant.
 In the case that the photo was commissioned by an architecture firm, a framed certificate will also be given to the firm.